marcelkohl/dbex/README.md

 - Auto complete on query area;
 - Identify query executed from textEditor and replace or create new result tab (uuid or title), not on a generic tab;
 - Add promise on dbex side to avoid engine blocking atom;

+## Warranty Disclaimer
+The following disclaimer was written thinking in all professionals that works with data and know how important data is.

+**All work here is provided ​“AS IS” AND I CANNOT MAKE ANY EXPRESS OR IMPLIED WARRANTY OF ANY KIND.
+As this is a side project from myself and a non-commercial product, I cannot give any warranties about the correct and full functional product.
+I hereby declare to not be liable for any damages arising in use of or inability to use this software.**

+**USE IT BY YOUR OWN RISK.**

+**KEEP BACKUPS UPDATED.**